A Star Wars Story

 As I got older and discovered my passion for video games, my love of Star Wars began to move from the films to the stories developed in some of the video games that tie in to the universe.
-For example, I really enjoyed the Jedi Knight games and remember cranking up the volume on my computer just so that I could hear John Williams' music in all its glory.
-The best series of games I came across, however, were the Knights Of The Old Republic games, which blended the classic Star Wars action with RPG mechanics (a winning combo for me).
+For example, I really enjoyed the Jedi Knight video games and remember cranking up the volume on my computer just so that I could hear John Williams' film music in all its glory.
+The best series of video games I came across, however, were the Knights Of The Old Republic games, which blended the classic Star Wars action with role-playing mechanics (a winning combo for me).
 It also helped that the storyline in the first game was one of the best twists I had the pleasure of discovering in a video game.

-Initially, it hadn't taken me long to learn all the musical themes of Star Wars on the clarinet (and then the saxophone a few years later) but, along with Howard Shore's Lord Of The Rings trilogy soundtrack (which can still bring me to tears with it's emotional prowess), John Williams' scores for the Star Wars films, as well as his other work, became the first examples of music that influenced me to head in the composition direction with their rich harmonic texture and expressive motivic development.
-Though I've experimented with creating similar music, you wouldn't notice the influence they've had on me as my go-to writing style is very different to either of these fantastic composers.
+Initially, it hadn't taken me long to learn all the musical themes of Star Wars' music score on the clarinet (and then the saxophone a few years later) but, along with Howard Shore's Lord Of The Rings trilogy music soundtrack (which can still bring me to tears with it's emotional prowess), John Williams' music scores for the Star Wars films, as well as his other work, became the first examples of film music that influenced me to head in the music composition direction with their rich harmonic texture and expressive motivic development.
+Though I've experimented with creating similar music, you wouldn't notice the influence they've had on me as my go-to writing style is very different to either of these fantastic film composers.

 My passion for Star Wars has matured with time.
 When Disney bought the franchise, I dived into a lot of the reading material but with the release of the new trilogy, my enthusiasm for the franchise began to fade and I stopped reading so much.
 I still have a secret love for Revenge Of The Sith despite believing Empire Strikes Back to be the best of the film series and every time a video game comes out, I will check it out to see if it's worth adding to my ever-growing list of games to play.